vizzuhq/vizzu-lib-ext/README.md

 Each plugin resides in its own folder, complete with documentation and usage guidelines.

 - [Vizzu CSV Parser](plugins/csv-parser/): Parses and converts data from a CSV source into a Vizzu data series structure.
-- [Vizzu Marker Dropp Shadow](plugins/marker-droppshadow): Provides the option to give markers a shadow
+- [Vizzu Marker Drop Shadow](plugins/marker-dropshadow): Provides the option to give markers a shadow
 - [Vizzu Video Capture](plugins/video-capture/): Record your vizualization and create simple video.